Home / Learning Center / How do Card Chips Work

 Looking for a new bank?
 With SouthEast Bank, you can open a new checking account at any of its branches and have a debit card printed right away.

-All of SouthEast Bank’s debit cards come equipped with 24/7 fraud protection through SouthEast Verifi, so your debit card is always monitored.
+All of SouthEast Bank’s debit cards come equipped with 24/7 fraud monitoring through SouthEast Verifi, so your debit card is always monitored.
 If your card is used in a transaction that shares characteristics typical of unauthorized transactions, SouthEast Bank will decline it and contact you by phone or text.

 Visit a SouthEast Bank branch today to open your account and get your new debit card.